 For me, fall just isn’t complete without the perfect pumpkin cookie.
-Luckily, these soft, almost cake-like, pumpkin chocolate chip cookies get the job done.
+Luckily, these soft, almost cake-like, pumpkin chocolate chip cookies get the job done!
+And we’re talking an A-plus rating here.

 Another optional ingredient is dark chocolate balsamic vinegar.
 You can find this on Amazon or at a specialty store.
 I bought mine at a Charlotte store called Pour Olive.
 It basically acts as another extract.